Success is the sum of small efforts, repeated day in and day out.

 “ . . . man reaches, stumbles forward, painfully, mistakenly sometimes.
 Having stepped forward, he may slip back, but only half a step, never the full step back.

 I recite this to myself whenever I feel stuck.
 I know that I will make a lot of mistakes along the way to my goals.
 I have made a lot of mistakes, but that is how we learn.

 With my first (and only completed book), I ended up deleting at least 8,000 words.
 That is a lot of work to just toss aside.
 It was hard, but I knew that it was for the betterment of the story.
 Those 8,000 words were not wasted, however.
 In many cases, they were my back-story and helped me get to know my characters and their motivations better.

 I even re-wrote my ending after getting feedback from several reviewers — and you know what?
 My new ending was so much better.
 The very last line of my book is one of my absolute favorites—I would not have it if I wasn’t willing to make changes.

 There is nothing wrong with tweaking, polishing, and making adjustments.
 That is the definition of improvement.

 As Thomas Edison once said, “Results!
 Why, man, I have gotten a lot of results.
 I know several thousand things that won’t work.”

-Thank God for Edison’s persistence.
-He not only discovered the light bulb, but also the telegraph, phonograph, motion pictures, and many other devices—his successful and unsuccessful experiments paved the way for high-tech audio and visual devices.
+Thank God for Edison’s perseverance.
+He not only discovered the light bulb, but also the telegraph, phonograph, motion pictures, and many other devices—his successful and UNSUCCESSFUL experiments paved the way for high-tech audio and visual devices.